phyver/create_symmetry/README.md

 - generate random (or not) hyperbolic patterns based on the modular group, as described in Farris' book,
 - generate one kind of "morphing" wallpaper pattern.

-You cannot generate automatically the color-turning wallpaper patterns...
+You cannot generate automatically the color-turning wallpaper patterns: you'll need to input the transformation matrix and enforce the corresponding recipes by hand.

 ## System Requirements